 NASA's four goals in exploring Mars:

-- Find out whether life ever existed on Mars.
+Find out if life ever existed on Mars.